ray-islam/ray-islam.github.io/book.md

 <b>-	Jared Linder,</b> IT Program Manager for the Export-Import Bank of the United States.
 <br>
    <br>
-“...Ray has put together a thoughtful and applicable work that takes a serious look at the complexity present in the intersection of AI, cybersecurity, and ethics...”
+“...has put together a thoughtful and applicable work that takes a serious look at the complexity present in the intersection...”
 <b>-	W. Tod Newman,</b> former Lead of Raytheon's Center for Artificial Intelligence and founder of Santa Cruz River Analytics.
 <br>
  <br>